HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/backend/deploy-services.md

 Replace placeholders with your environment-specific values:

+- `<YOUR_ARTIFACTORY>`: Your container image registry (e.g., `myregistry.example.com`)
 - `<INTEGRATOR_IMAGE_TAG>`: Tag for the dx-iq-integrator image
 - `<MCP_SERVER_IMAGE_TAG>`: Tag for the dx-mcp-server image
+- `images.names`: Image names within the repository.
+Defaults shown above match the standard HCL image paths.
+Update only if your registry uses different paths.
 - `<DX_RELEASE_NAME>`: The Helm release name of your DX deployment (e.g., `dx-deployment`)
 - `<DX_EXTERNAL_FQDN>`: Your DX external hostname used by the LLM for context (e.g., `dx.example.com`)
 - `<LITELLM_URL>`: LiteLLM Proxy URL (e.g., `https://litellm.example.com`) if you already have one.
 You can also leave it blank and helm upgrade with this later.